lvh/txyoga/doc/tutorial/accessing.rst

    'application/json'

-Admittedly, it really is Twisted Web telling you it's serving the request and the time it served it, not txYoga, but it's still nice:
+Admittedly, it really is Twisted Web telling you it's serving the request and the time it served it, not txyoga, but it's still nice:

 .. doctest::